 Many of our colleagues also assumed that FLO will now be performing on regular basis, as they remembered us doing this ‘performance over the internet thingy’ and that appeared to be the only possible way to perform during the lockdown!

 When everyone started jumping on Zoom to play together, we paused to think about how this would actually work in our case scenario.
-Performing a FLO concert ‘from home’ requires a lot more equipment than we usually use to perform at a venue, as well as faster and more reliable network than most of us have access to.
+Performing a FLO concert ‘from home’ requires a lot more equipment than we usually use to perform at a concert venue, as well as faster and more reliable network than most of us have access to.
 All the streams arriving from different platforms would need to be gathered in one place, so they can be mixed and streamed to another (for the audience to hear).
-More gear would be needed if we wanted to stream live VR visuals (which, of course, we would want to do!).
+More gear would be needed if we wanted to stream live dance or VR visuals (which, of course, we would want to do!).
 Even more gear would be needed if we wanted to also use video feed from remote performers (ie video of Magda playing her cello etc.).

 Whilst we were brainstorming where to get the gear and how best to execute a fully telematic FLO performance, Franziska Schroeder, Ximena Alarcón and Nela got invited to do a talk about their telematic practice at the Physically Distant 2: Online Talks on Telematic Performance hosted by ‘Federico Visi and Stefan Östersjö from the GEMM))) research cluster at the School of Music in Piteå, Luleå University of Technology.
 As part of her talk, Franziska was planning to present the AHRC funded LiveSHOUT mobile app for ‘distributed listening’, that she developed with Pedro Rebelo at SARC, in collaboration with Locus Sonus research group from Ecole Superieur d’Art d’Aix.
-She got in touch with her SARC colleague, Matilde Meireles, and together they developed a concept for a LiveSHOUT distributed performance called “Absurdity”, that could be executed with a lot less gear usually needed for a FLO perfomance (and a lot less tech prep!) and was based around a short excerpt (see below) from one of Portugal’s most mysterious, elusive and peculiar writers, Fernando Pessoa.
+She got in touch with her SARC colleague, Matilde Meireles, and together they developed a concept for a LiveSHOUT distributed performance called “Absurdity”, that could be executed with a lot less gear usually needed for a FLO performance (and a lot less tech prep!) and was based around a short excerpt (see below) from one of Portugal’s most mysterious, elusive and peculiar writers, Fernando Pessoa.

 Absurdity by Fernando Pessoa (Bernardo Soares), The Book of Disquiet